wp-plugins/events-manager/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==

+= 4.0.4 =
+* Fixed the 404 problem
+* added Peru to countries, fixed broken accented characters in country lists
+* added ticket description to booking form.
+* reordered the search form to make more sense

 = 4.0.3 =
 * Fixed the update method for good now
 * fixed booking pending email discrepency